kiro6/penetration-testing-notes/Operating Systems/Windows/Active Directory.md

 ## Flexible Single Master Operations(FSMO) Roles
 Microsoft introduced the concept of FSMO roles, which designate specific domain controllers within the Active Directory environment to perform certain critical operations.

+Think of it of a way to seperate servcices instead of runing this on a single machine when a DC server is assigned to any role it will a have the servcices related to that role runing on it

 ### Per Forest